Hands Up! (1981 film)

-Ręce do góry (known in its subtitled English version as Hands Up!) is a Polish drama film directed by Jerzy Skolimowski.
-It is the fourth of a series of semi-autobiographical films in which Skolimowski himself plays his alter ego Andrzej Leszczyc.
-At the time it was banned in Poland, under the Communist regime, for 18 years because it depicted the Stalinist past.
+Hands Up!
+(Polish: Ręce do góry) is a Polish drama film directed by Jerzy Skolimowski.
+It is the third of a series of semi-autobiographical films in which Skolimowski himself plays his alter ego Andrzej Leszczyc.
+Originally filmed in 1967, Hands Up! was banned at the time in communist Poland because it critiqued Nazism in Poland, the Stalinist past in post-World War II Poland, and the socio-political climate in sixties Poland.
+The communist authorities not only banned the film, but also effectively sent Skolimowski into a lengthy exile.

-The film was originally made in 1967 in monochrome by :pl:Zespół Filmowy Syrena studio.
-In a 20-minute section (filmed in colour) added by Skolimowski in 1981 he explains how the original was withheld by Polish censors of the time and that this was a principal cause of his leaving his country; however following liberalisation in Poland, he was invited to resuscitate it.
-The introduction includes, apart from some fictional apocalyptic passages, shots of Beirut ruined by the civil wars of the 1970s, where Skolimowski is working as an actor on Volker Schlöndorff's German film Die Fälschung (Circle of Deceit), and also shots of London featuring demonstrations in favour of Solidarność, Speaker's Corner, and an exhibition of Skolimowski's own paintings.
-These sections include cameo roles by Bruno Ganz, David Essex, Mike Sarne and others.
-Some of the music in this introduction is from the 1970 choral work Kosmogonia by the Polish composer Krzysztof Penderecki.
+It wasn't until 14 years after the original film was made that Polish censors allowed it to be re-edited with recent footage as an introduction.
+This released version was screened out of competition at the 1981 Cannes Film Festival.
+However, it was shelved in Poland and not screened there until 1985.

+Plot

+Skolimowski continues the story of his alter ego, Andrzej Leszczyc, from Walkover (1965).
+The original 1967 version of Hands Up! is a surrealistic reunion of Leszczyc and four former colleagues in an abandoned railway wagon.
+Their reunion becomes a sombre reflection on both Poland's past and possible future.

-The original film is a surrealistic reunion of Leszczyc (who has apparently become a veterinary surgeon) and some of his student colleagues.
-They refer to themselves by the makes of the cars they own - Leszczyc owns a Zastawa, one owns a Wartburg, the others own more upmarket models such as an Opel Rekord or the Alfa Romeo owned by the unhappily married couple.
+Leszczyc, who has apparently become a veterinary surgeon, and his former student colleagues refer to themselves by the makes of the cars they own.
+Leszczyc owns a Zastawa, one owns a Wartburg, the others own more upmarket models such as an Opel Rekord or the Alfa Romeo owned by the unhappily married couple.
 Supposedly taking speed (although it is later revealed the pills are a placebo), and carousing in the cattle truck of a freight train, the group offers various satirical sidelights on Polish society of the 1960s.
-The characters also reflect that the truck may have been one of those in which the former generation were transported during World War II to the Nazi death camps.
+Brief flashbacks of the students together include a scene of them hoisting a large image of a four-eyed Stalin.
+As light dims in the railway car, candles illuminate the darkness and the characters reflect that the cattle truck may have been one of those in which the former generation (i.e.-Jews during the Holocaust) were transported during World War II to the Nazi death camps.

-The final credits show the actors as they are in 1981, with the exception of Bogumił Kobiela, who died in 1969.

-The film was screened out of competition at the 1981 Cannes Film Festival.